-What is the San Diego Trolley?
+About the San Diego Trolley

-The light rail system began operations with the first (Blue) line running from downtown south to the International Border.
-The east (Orange) line began in 1986, extending to El Cajon in 1989, the Bayside in 1990, and Santee in 1995.
-The Blue line extended to Mission Valley in 1997, and in 2005, the line extended all the way to Grossmont Center and renamed the Green line.
+The San Diego Trolley is a light-rail public transportation system serving greater San Diego.
+It began operations with the first line—the Blue Line—running from downtown south to the International Border.
+The east line—Orange—was added in 1986, extending to El Cajon in 1989, the Bayside in 1990, and Santee in 1995.
+The Blue line extended to Mission Valley in 1997, and in 2005, the line extended all the way to Grossmont Center, which is now the Green Line.

-Yes, it is wheelchair accessible.
-The older cars have wheelchair lifts.
-The newer cars, primarily on the Green Line, have ground level ramps.
+The San Diego Trolley is, indeed, wheelchair accessible.
+The older cars have wheelchair lifts while newer cars, primarily on the Green Line, have ground level ramps.

 How Often Do the San Diego Trolleys Run?

 On all lines, the Trolleys run every 15 minutes, seven days a week.
 They run every 30 minutes after midnight and on weekend mornings and evenings.
 In addition, the Blue Line runs every 7 minutes during weekday rush hours.